-"In the end, there really is no end―just new beginnings."
+In the end, there really is no end―just new beginnings.

 Nine years ago today, death took her from the man who had given her his heart―even before he knew it.
 Death took her just before she could accept it and give hers back.

 Finally, like every other time, Garfield couldn't hold himself any longer.
 The tears flooded from his eyes as he hung his head back down to the ground.
 He gripped the wet grass in his hands, tearing it root for root as he squeezed tighter.
 The shaking in his knees crept like a cancer throughout his every limb, and he despised the feeling.

 Garfield trudged up the stairs to the second floor of the apartment complex.
 The building was painted white and seemed to resemble a roadside motel instead of an apartment complex.
 That's how he saw it, anyway.
 The door to each apartment connected to the outside, all in line next to one another.
-Rather than having adjacent apartments connected by an indoor hallway, a single balcony-like walkway stretched across the entire span of the building on the second floor.
+Rather than having adjacent apartments connected by an indoor hallway, a single balcony stretched across the entire span of the building on the second floor.
 The first floor apartments opened right up to a sidewalk under the balcony just before the parking lot.

-He felt burning anguish consume his body and all he wanted to do was crawl into bed and cry, cry out in his sadness and anger because this couldn't possibly real.
-However, his muscles seemed to freeze against his own will and he couldn't bring himself to move.
+He was sure his eyes were betraying him.
+Nothing was different―the creases of the skin on her face, her piercing eyes, her small frame―nothing.
+Her outfit may have been unlike anything she had ever worn, but the girl looked exactly the same.
+Words of shock and denial scurried across his mind, none of which he could catch and form into audible sounds.
+His breath was trapped in his lungs, his throat clenched too tightly for it to be caught there.
+He felt burning anguish consume his body and all he wanted to do was crawl into bed and cry; cry out in his sadness and anger because this couldn't possibly real.
+However, his muscles froze against his will and he couldn't bring himself to move.
 He couldn't stop staring at this facsimile of a girl standing before him.

-The dark green color drained from his face at the sound of the familiar, raspy yet rich voice.
+The dark green color drained from his face at the sound of the familiar raspy, yet rich voice.
 And at last, he spoke the one word that hung in the air around them.

-Make of this what you will, I just hope you enjoyed it! =)
+Make of this what you will.
+I just hope you enjoyed it! =)